Make Your Life A Story Worth Telling

 Let’s start with your resume.
 There are any number of articles available about resume writing.
 Most offer good advice and I encourage you to read as many as possible.
 My observation is a resume serves as an interview discussion guide.
 As such, it should be written in a storyboard format.
 When I was on campus doing 8-12 45 minute interviews a day, I did not have time to study a candidate’s resume in depth.
 Instead, I would skim it looking for interesting elements I could relate to or was interested in learning more about.
 I looked for a pattern or theme to what I read and would use questions to validate or refute my impression of the candidate’s background.
 My goal was to understand the logic behind the individual’s life choices and noteworthy experiences.
 Typically, I’d start with the first experience on the resume and ask questions that walked me through the document.
 My objective was to get the candidate to provide context so I could be in a better position to assess fit with P&G’s success criteria.
 Tell why you did something, not just what you did.
 If you write your resume with a storyboard approach, you give the interviewer a roadmap for the interview.
 Like a good book, the interviewer will want to follow your outline and have you volt in the spaces by answering questions.

 One exercise I would suggest for you (not to share in the interview) is to add a column to your resume and for each accomplishment you have listed write a story for it in that column.
 Then read the “script” of your interview.
 Is it interesting?
 Memorable?
 Compelling?
 If not, work on telling your story better.
 If that doesn’t work, figure out how to strengthen your story (it may mean you need to proactively get more relevant experience).
+Have an idea for a new storyboard template?

 Know the facts on your resume.
 Nothing is more annoying than an interviewee who says something different than written on his/her resume.
 It sheds doubt on the authenticity of everything said.
 You wrote the resume, know it cold.
 And practice your stories to the point they sound conversational.
 The more comfortable you are in telling your story the easier it will be for the interviewer to be engaged.